Downer Original Helping Hand Framing Solutions are one of the first rainscreen framing systems on the UK market. BBA approved,

 Approvals

-1. Mark up location of Helping Hand® brackets ensuring that single and double Helping Hand® brackets are positioned correctly for the fixed and sliding points.
+Mark-up location of HELPING HAND® brackets ensuring that single and double HELPING HAND® brackets are positioned correctly for the fixed and sliding points.
 Check for line and level and note the orientation of the bracket projected leg.

-3. If insulation is to be fitted prior to rails installation, ensure that once this is in place access is available to attach the T and L rails to the Helping Hand® brackets.
+If insulation is to be fitted prior to rails installation, ensure that once this is in place access is available to attach the T and L rails to the HELPING HAND® brackets.

-4. Insert vertical rails into the Helping Hand® brackets.
+Insert vertical rails into the HELPING HAND® brackets.

-There should always be a minimum of 20mm of the vertical rail leg inserted into the Helping Hand® spigots.
+There should always be a minimum of 20mm of the vertical rail leg inserted into the HELPING HAND® brackets.

-6. Using the S/S 4.8mm x 19mm TEK screws fix the vertical rails to the Helping Hand® brackets through the pre punched screw holes and slots.
-Ensure that the TEK screws are fitted in the correct positions for the fixed and sliding points, and from the inside face of the Helping Hand® brackets.
+Using the S/S 4.8mm x 19mm TEK screws fix the vertical rails to the HELPING HAND® brackets through the pre punched screw holes and slots.
+Ensure that the TEK screws are fitted in the correct positions for the fixed and sliding points, and from the inside face of the HELPING HAND® brackets.

 In the unlikely event of overtightening the TEK screw and stripping the drill hole of the thread, either relocate the screw ensuring that the movement of the system is not affected or replace the vertical rail.